slamora/brackets-wiki/Brackets-Extensions.md

 * [Bookmarks](https://github.com/toshsharma/brackets-bookmarks): Navigate within a document using bookmarks.
 * [TestQuickly](https://github.com/dangoor/TestQuickly): simple extension to run unit tests with a keystroke (handy for Brackets core and extension developers)
 * [PageSuck](https://github.com/timburgess/brackets-pagesuck): prompts for a URL and pulls that page's HTML directly into the editor as a new file
+* [Themes] (https://github.com/MiguelCastillo/Brackets-Themes): Code mirror themes for brackets from the main menu.

 **Live Development**
 * [Debugger](https://github.com/jdiehl/brackets-debugger): Brackets Debugger for the Live Development browser.